Jeff Gordon in popular culture: Advertising

 Gordon has appeared in advertising through various forms of media, including print; television; and online.
 His image has been featured on beverage cans and bottles, billboards, cereal boxes, corn chip bags, toothpaste tubes, and vending machines.
 He has been called one of NASCAR's most marketable drivers.

 Beginning with the 1997 season, Gordon represented PepsiCo as a spokesperson.
 He has appeared in television spots for Fritos.
 In 2011, Gordon worked with Pepsi Max to create the Road Trip to the Race Track video as a promotion prior to the Coke Zero 400.

 Gordon appeared in an ad for the Got Milk? campaign in 1997, sporting the milk mustache.
 The photo shoot took place in New York with portrait photographer Annie Leibovitz.
 Gordon was the first racing driver to be featured in the campaign.

-He has also appeared in ads for DuPont, Chevrolet, Coca-Cola, DieHard, Nutmeg Mills, Papa John's Pizza, Quaker State, Edy's, Ray-Ban, Foster Grant, TNT, Nextel, Sprint, USTA, Elizabeth Arden's Halston Z-14, Tylenol, Siegfried & Roy Present Darren Romeo: The Voice of Magic, Famous Dave's, AARP, Team Umizoomi, NAPA, Fox Sports, and Fox Sports 1.
+He has also appeared in ads for DuPont, Chevrolet, Coca-Cola, DieHard, Nutmeg Mills, Papa John's Pizza, Quaker State, Edy's, Ray-Ban, Foster Grant, TNT, Nextel, Sprint, USTA, Elizabeth Arden's Halston Z-14, Tylenol, Siegfried & Roy Present Darren Romeo: The Voice of Magic, Famous Dave's, AARP, Team Umizoomi on Nick Jr., NAPA, Fox Sports, and Fox Sports 1.